Letters From A Stranger

-They come to a slippery stop at the edge of frozen oaks.
+A slippery stop.
+The edge of frozen oaks.

 A lake unfolds.
 Thick and silver and satin.